-A breakdown of the program finances is presented in Table 9-5.
-The low TRC benefit to cost ratio is due to a lack of participation in PY5.
+A breakdown of the program finances is presented in Table 9-6.
+The low TRC benefit to cost ratio is due to a lack of participation (apart from conservation kits) in PY5.
 This program promotes complex and capital cost improvements and requires extensive training for trade allies and lengthy M&V review of incoming applications.
 As such, the program is expected to be the last in the portfolio to ramp up to full capacity.